Ravendwyr/tpp-scripts/README.md

 ***

-## tpp-namecheck.js

-This small and simple script will look through any cached userdata files saved by `tpp-botcheck.js` or `tpp-getusers.js` to check to see if any of them contain matching user ID numbers.
-If it detects a matching number, it will output all of the usernames that have this ID number to the console to inform of a potential account name change.
-If it does not detect any matches, it will fail silently.

-This script runs once and terminates itself after it has finished looking through the files.

-    $ node tpp-namecheck

-***

 ## tpp-chatarchive.js

 Inspired by ~~and blatantly stolen from~~ [@tonywu7's chat archiver](https://github.com/tonywu7/doug-district-public-library/blob/master/util/chat-archiver-v0.1.js), this script will query Twitch's GraphQL for the provided user's entire chat history ~~since records began in late 2017~~ and will attempt to convert it into a human readable format for archival and moderation purposes, sorted chronologically with the most recent messages at the top.